On this page:

 Pregnancy tests detect the presence of a hormone called human chorionic gonadotropin (HCG) in blood or urine that is produced during pregnancy.

-Self testing with a "home test kit" uses the same technology that's used at UHS, and self testing is convenience and private.
+Self-testing with a "home test kit" uses the same technology that's used at UHS, and self-testing is convenient and private.

 Call 734-764-8320 and ask to speak with a nurse from the Gynecology and Sexual Health Clinic.
-There are costs for pregnancy testing at UHS.
+There may be costs for pregnancy testing at UHS.

 Where can I get help?